Players & Staff at The Cornish Pirates...

 After four seasons with the Pirates, during which John also enjoyed regular match action playing for Redruth, he was frustratingly injured for much of the 2017/18 campaign.
 However, when back to full fitness he really made his mark and was selected as a regular starter in a Cornish Pirates shirt.
 He was also presented with the club’s ‘Most Improved Player’ award.

-Skilful and as tough as they come, John continued to impress during 2018/19, and in making 24 appearances he took his overall games tally to 66.
+Skilful and as tough as they come, John continued to impress during the past two seasons, during which he took his overall games tally for the club to 77.

 What item can you not travel without when on an away trip?